Adelija/Sentiment_Based_Topic_Modeling_COVID19_Vaccine_Hesitancy_Serbia/README.md

-# Covid19-hesitance-tweets
+# COVID-19-vaccine-hesitancy-tweets
-The repository contains tweet collections associated with vaccine hesitancy on Twitter.
-Tweet were collected by leveraging Twitter search API filtered using keywords in Serbian language.
-The collection is combination of manually annotated negative tweets and automatically annotated negative tweets - 3286 in total.
+The repository contains a collection of tweets associated with vaccine hesitancy on Serbian Twitter.
+Tweet were collected by leveraging the Twitter search API filtered using keywords in Serbian.
+The collection is a combination of manually annotated negative tweets and automatically annotated negative tweets - 3286 in total.
+In line with Twitter's Terms of service, we provide only tweet IDs.

 ## How to Hydrate
 ### Hydrating using Twarc (CLI)